gthlor/geog510-demo/typos-md.md

 - **Remote sesning data** from satellites and drones
 - **Big data processing** with cloud computing solutons

-## Image Segementation using SAMGeo
+## Image Segmentation using SAMGeo

 Segemntation of images helps in object idntification, boundry detection, and landcover clasification.
 SAMGeo, a package developeed for geospattial aplications, enbales users to segment high-resolution images accuratly.